 Merida digital nomad: personal experience

-I would say that Merida is good for digital nomads if you’re flexible.
+Again, if you’re flexible (as digital nomads should be), Merida is a good digital nomad base.
 As Mexico’s 6th largest city, everything you need is in Merida, including good WiFi — but there are some considerations to keep in mind.

 Merida has a few co-working spaces in the north part of the city.
 North Merida is a lot of newer construction, shopping malls, movie theaters, nice gyms, etc. Basically, this is the suburb of Merida.
 If you need a co-working space or office, you might want to consider living in the north.